 - Vimeo – https://vimeo.com/

-Final thoughts on Flipped Classroom
+Final thoughts on Flipped Learning

-I am going to be so bold as to make an analogy, and I hope it is a close one, between Flipped Classroom and a template for writing a cover letter.
+I am going to be so bold as to make an analogy, and I hope it is a close one, between Flipped Learning and a template for writing a cover letter.
 If I adhered to a recommended cover letter template and were shortlisted for interview, I would not conclude that it was the cover letter template alone that had brought me success.
-There was also the content, the paragraphing, the skillful use of language, application of accurate and complex grammatical structures, appropriate vocabulary, etc. So, why, in judging the outcomes of Flipped Classroom, is it just this “template” that is considered the sole factor.
+There was also the content, the paragraphing, the skillful use of language, application of accurate and complex grammatical structures, appropriate vocabulary, etc. So, why, in judging the outcomes of Flipped Learning, is it just this “template” that is considered the sole factor.
 Teaching skills and content, the ability of the instructor to motivate learners, positive interactions with and between learners, these are factors that make the real difference between successful and not-so-successful courses.
-Flipped Classroom is just a template or framework to be used or discarded at the discretion of well-informed and trained teachers.
+Flipped Learning is just a template or framework to be used or discarded at the discretion of well-informed and trained teachers.

 Bergmann, J. & Sams, A. (2012).
 Flip your classroom: Reach every student in every class every day.
 International Society for Technology in Education.